 Trust me, they’d eat plain spaghetti every night if I let them.
 Rainbow spaghetti is also a way to introduce or insert “non-approved” veggie.

 Not much is needed outside of what you use to make spaghetti besides two ingredients, which you probably have around the house.

 First, cook your noodles al dente.
 Reserve a bowl of the water before straining and set aside noodles aside.

-Next, divide Ziplock bags by the colors you want to use.
+Second, divide Ziplock bags into the colors you want to use.
 For example, one for yellow, one for red, etc.

 Finally, put the finished product in a strainer.
-Rise the Rainbow Spaghetti with cold water to stop the noodles from cooking and remove excess coloring.
+Rise the Rainbow spaghetti with cold water to stop the noodles from cooking.

 Also noteworthy, I cook my pasta with olive oil.
 I used about a tablespoon while cooking my two bags of spaghetti and it did not seem to affect the food coloring.

 Mix the rainbow spaghetti up or serve individually.
 Your kids will love these colorful spaghetti noodles, and more then likely will end up playing with their food too.

 You can serve them when your kids have friends over as a special treat, as an every day pick me up or for special occasion (like new vegetables or meat).

 We top them with butter, parm cheese, etc. No matter how or when you serve them they will be well received!